Morpho-lang/morpho-paper/Filaments/README.md

 morpho5 FilamentOnSphere.morpho 0.1 5
 ```

-This will generate two files:
+This will generate four files:
 1. `curvature.vtk`, which stores the configuration in the VTK format, and
 2. `curvature.txt` storing the local curvature as a function of arclength in a text file.
 We will use this file to plot the curvature using Python.
+3. `final.png` is a POVRay-rendered image of the final configuration.
+4. `final.pov` is the POVRay file that can be re-used to render the image.

 > Note: You can change the name of these files by modifying the last line of `FilamentOnSphere.morpho`